-Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
-The lay abstract is used by all reviewers.
+• Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
+The technical abstract is used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
 Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.